Building with Passport

 Using Built-in Themes

 Passport Embed provides two built-in themes: DarkTheme and LightTheme.
-You can import them from the package and pass them directly to the widget’s theme prop.
-By default, the widget will use DarkTheme.
+You can import them from the package and pass them directly to the component’s theme prop.
+By default, the component will use DarkTheme.

-import { PassportScoreWidget, DarkTheme, LightTheme } from "@human-tech/passport-embed";
+import { PassportScorecomponent, DarkTheme, LightTheme } from "@human.tech/passport-embed";

 apiKey="<YOUR_API_KEY>"